dbsloan/pcbl_star/README.md

 A text file with the species trees inferred after removing one gene tree at a time in order (newick format).
 There is one tree per line.
 The first line is a note about the file contents.
 Warnings about excluded trees will also appear in this file (for example, if removing a gene tree prevents building a species tree because it removes the only tree in which a specific pair of taxa co-occur).

 #### Output\_node_presence.txt
 A tab-delimited text file, indicating which nodes from the full species-tree are retained (1) or lost (0) after removing each gene tree and reanalyzing.
+Nodes that are lost may be of interest, as they indicate that removal of a single gene tree from the dataset can be sufficient to alter topological inferences from the full analysis.

 #### Output\_node_defs.txt
 A text file defining the node numbering scheme used in `Output_pcbl.txt` and `Output_node_presence.txt`.
 The taxa descended from each node are listed.